 "A few years ago I was attending a training in NY on the Eagala Model.
 During one of the modules, they asked for a volunteer to work on a professional goal.
 At the time I was working on building Berger Counseling Services but struggling with work/life balance.
 I volunteered and explained my goals to the Team.
 They asked me to create a representation of work/life balance and invite an equine into the space.
 I created a mandala using pool noodles and hula hoops to represent my well-balanced life with the star on the inside, while juggling the "hoops" that life throws at you.
 When it came time to pick an equine, there were two options available.
 Both horses were a breed called Norwegian Fjord, which are all identical - golden body, mane is striped white, black, white.
 An adorable breed.
 So my choice was between two identical horses.
 One was a little scruffy and stood away from us, while the other was a handsome, striking with a Fabio-like forelock.
 Of course I picked him!
 Instantly I labeled him "Big Sexy."
 I was determined to create my dream work/life balance with Big Sexy.
 As I walked over to him, he turned and stood right next to the door leading out of the arena.
 He then proceeded to scrap his teeth down the door - like he just could not wait to get out of there.
 Needless to say, I persevered.
 I just knew that he was the key to my success.
 After several minutes of frustration, I gave up and turned to the little, scruffy mare.
 She just looked so, well, plain Jane.
 Boring.
 But I didn't feel like I had any choice since Big Sexy wanted nothing to do with me.
 So I walked up to her, put my hand on her cheek...and she walked, step by step, in sync with me.
 It was a profound, beautiful moment of clarity.
 While I could keep chasing the impossible dream of bigger, better, faster, I would just wind up frustrated, tearing down the door to get out.
 Or I could try to build a life that was workable, manageable and maybe, just right for me.
 That was the genesis of building Berger Counseling Services to be a small, niche practice.
 We might not be perfect for everyone, but whoever we work with is the right fit."

 As you can tell, working with the horses can be powerful beyond measure.
 The activity given to Marla was directive, the Team provided a task to complete.
 Other times, the focus is on self discovery, which may be non-directive.
-To learn more about equine assisted psychotherapy and Trauma-Focused Equine Assisted Psychotherapy, check out our videos or call to schedule a meet and greet.
+To learn more about equine assisted psychotherapy and Trauma-Focused Equine Assisted Psychotherapy, check out our blog on Experiential Therapies Explained, our videos or schedule a meet and greet.

 Equine Assisted Services - Horsemanship